Jan 16, 2020

 - 3 Seconds Until Accident : It takes an average of three seconds after a driver’s mind is taken off the road for any road accident to occur.

-- Teenagers : 94% of teenagers understand the consequences of texting and driving, but 35% of them admitted that they do it anyway.
+- Teenagers : 94% of teenagers understand the consequences of texting while driving, but 35% of them admitted that they do it anyway.

 - Texting : When polled, 77% of adults and 55% of teenage drivers say that they can easily manage texting while driving.